jenleap/big-data-analytics-project/README.md

 The research questions build on one another and leverage different methodological approaches for a comprehensive analysis:

-Which products are most likely to absorb sales if a particular product is removed?
+Which products are most likely to act as substitutes for a focus product?
-Identifies potential substitutes and informs transferability estimates.
+This question aims to identify high-quality substitutes by quantifying similarity in purchase behavior and product characteristics.

-What percentage of sales from a removed product will be transferred to each substituting product?
+What proportion of a removed product’s sales could be transferred to each substituting product?
-Quantifies revenue impact and guides assortment decisions.
+This examines the distribution of demand transferability (DTR), allowing more precise estimates of revenue redistribution following a delisting.

-Which products are complementary to a particular product and thus may be affected if it is removed?
+Which products exhibit strong complementarity with a focus product?
-Identifies products whose sales are positively correlated, enabling retailers to anticipate effects of delisting on complementary products.
+This investigates directional behavioral linkages between products and identifies complements whose sales are influenced by the focal item.

-What is the impact of a product on the sales of complementary items?
+How much impact does a focus product have on its complementary products?
-Quantifies potential revenue loss or gain from complements when a product is removed, allowing more informed assortment planning.
+This estimates direct and network-amplified complement impact, enabling more robust category planning.

 ## Results
 Interaticve results are available here in the Product Explorer: https://jenleap.github.io/big-data-analytics-project/index.html